Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Asymptotic Normality

 If $q_t^j$ is the density of $(\theta - \theta_0)/\epsilon_t^j$ when $\theta \sim P_t^j$, then

-for $V_{\theta_0}$ provided in \eqref{eqn:s-lan}. \end{theorem} Since the covariance matrix $V_{\theta_0}$ in the misspecified Bernstein-Von Mises theorem fails to match the average of sandwich covariance matrices, the posterior credible sets derived from $P_t^j$ have valid Frequentist coverage.
+for $V_{\theta_0}$ defined in \Cref{eqn:s-lan}. \end{theorem} Since the covariance matrix $V_{\theta_0}$ in the misspecified Bernstein-Von Mises theorem fails to match the average of sandwich covariance matrices, the posterior credible sets derived from $P_t^j$ do not have valid frequentist coverage.
 While these sets may be properly centered at $\hat \theta_t^j$, their width may be inaccurate, and they don't typically correspond to confidence sets with level $1 - \alpha$.

-The sequence $\epsilon_t^j$ that satisfies assumption \eqref{assumption:bvm2} is called a \textit{posterior contraction rate} of the distributed Bayes posterior $P_t^j$.
+The sequence $\epsilon_t^j$ that satisfies \Cref{assumption:bvm2} is called a \textit{posterior contraction rate} of the distributed Bayes posterior $P_t^j$.
 This quantity determines the convergence rate of $P_t^j$ to the unknown parameter $\theta_0$.
 Results to control the contraction rates are provided in the next section.